mfms-ncsu/galant-js/feature-requests.md

     - n42-t48v150.sgf can be uploaded into galant-js
     - what it should look like (rotated 90 degrees) is n42-t48v150.png
 ***Major unfinished business here.
 More details below***

 # Some unfinished business
 ## Backend
 11. Adding modules/classes that can be accessed/imported from any part of the JS code.
-The most obvious applications are data structure implementations, debug printing, and utilities for special types of graphs.
-Putting this in Thread.js is undesirable for two reasons: much of it needs to be accessed from other parts of the code; and Thread.js should not become cluttered.
+The most obvious applications are ***data structure implementations, debug printing, and utilities for special types of graphs.*** Putting this in Thread.js is undesirable for two reasons: much of it needs to be accessed from other parts of the code; and Thread.js should not become cluttered.

 ## Frontend
-12. Scaling of graph based on both height and width of window.
-Cytoscape's ability to pan and Zoom is sufficient in almost all situations, but layered graphs, sorting graphs, and the corresponding algorithms require special treatment.
+12. ***Scaling of graph based on both height and width of window.*** Cytoscape's ability to pan and Zoom is sufficient in almost all situations, but layered graphs, sorting graphs, and the corresponding algorithms require special treatment.
 The desired behavior is hard to explain - you need to load a layered graph or run a sorting algorithm in the Java version.
 13. Put buttons in different places, use different colors for text and background, different defaults for text fonts and sizes, etc.
+14. ***Keyboard shortcuts*** for all actions that currently require a mouse.
+Ideally, these would be defined in one place.
+The following shortcuts are important: ability to press `return` instead of an `okay` button, file uploading,loading, and saving, and toggles for visibility of weights, labels, and directedness.

 ## Both ends
-14. Algorithms should have the ability to move nodes.
-Two options for node positioning
+14. ***Algorithms should have the ability to move nodes.*** Two options for node positioning
     - nodes can be moved by user during editing and algorithm execution; nodes stay in where the user puts them
-    - nodes cannot be moved by the user or moved only in limited fashion; any move by the user during algorithm execution is undone by the next step, whether forward or backward; ***algorithms are capable of moving nodes***
+    - nodes cannot be moved by the user or moved only in limited fashion; any move by the user during algorithm execution is undone by the next step, whether forward or backward